Vikms95/portfolio/README.md

 <!-- Ideas -->
 - Make camera move to a part of the solar system when looking at certain position

+- Give random lights to the Sun so it looks like plasma explosions

 - Make the bio float and the rest of the content rest on a semi-transparent div

 - Make some drawing follow your cursor as with: